redpesk-core/afb-app-manager/docs/afm-util.md

 - the option **--uid UID** (or **-u UID**), if permitted, allows to play the command for an other user;

-  Required permission: *urn:AGL:permission:afm:system:set-uid*
+  Required permission: *urn:redpesk:permission:afm:system:set-uid*

 - the option **--all** (or **-a**), if permitted, allows to show system information otherwise hidden.

-  Required permission: *urn:AGL:permission:afm:system:widget*
+  Required permission: *urn:redpesk:permission:afm:system:widget*
-  or *urn:AGL:permission:afm:system:widget:view-all*
+  or *urn:redpesk:permission:afm:system:widget:view-all*

 Here is how to list installed applications using **afm-util**: